The Great Breakthrough

 Saint-Pierre-le-Vieux, Saint-Peter-the-Old!
 Talking about face-lifts, we’re here on a Bogdanoff-level.

 Coming back to our Peters, you may know we have two of them in Strasbourg, a Young one and an Old one!
 Even more: this stone brotherhood is, in fact, made up of four brothers.
 The two Young ones have both gone their separate ways.
-We indeed have two religious buildings called Saint-Peter-the-Young: one catholic (near the judicial tribunal) and the other protestant (near the Sofitel on the Great Island-see Gustave’s article The Saint-Peter-the-Young protestant church).
+We indeed have two religious buildings called Saint-Peter-the-Young: one catholic (near the judicial tribunal) and the other protestant (near the Sofitel Grande Île hotel).

 However, the Old ones are Siamese brothers and, by definition, inseparable.
 The one and only Saint-Peter-the-Old building thus houses two churches (the catholic entrance is in rue du 22 novembre and the protestant entrance is in Grand Rue).
 It is true though that a small family feud came to pass between them, materialized by a wall that you can still see today (yes, such interventions leave a trace).
 Yet they remain stuck to one another.
 One is admittedly more liberal than the other, but they are not so different that they would cast a different vote in the end.

 To know what this Pierre family’s history is all about, you will have to join our Petite France Free Tour (and don’t you forget your travel attestation of course).
-Feel free to ask the guide for stops and histories that are of interest to you.
+Feel free to ask the guide for stops and histories that are of interest to you during our guided tours.